-Dogs are often called “man’s best friend,” but when vicious or improperly restrained, dogs can also be man’s worst enemy.
+Dogs are often called “man’s friend,” but when vicious or improperly restrained, dogs can also be man’s worst enemy.
 Some breeds have incredibly powerful jaw strength, and even a single bite can cause serious injuries like deep puncture wounds, finger amputations, and permanent facial scarring.
 If you, your spouse, or your child was attacked by a dog in Pennsylvania, Philadelphia personal injury lawyer Brent Wieand may be able to help you get compensated.

 When it comes to liability for dog bite injuries, states generally follow one of two systems:

 - strict liability, in which dog owners are automatically liable for bite injuries; and the more complicated

 - “one bite rule,” in which the owner may be found liable if he or she knew, or had reason to know, the dog had “vicious propensities.”